What is the cost of conveyancing?

 Stamp duty cost

 A stamp duty may also be chargeable on properties being bought and sold.
 They vary depending on the worth of the property.
+Click here to find out if you will have to pay stamp duty.

 Bank transfer fee